 We’ve talked all this time about Portland’s frontcourt without seeing me mention one of my breakout candidates for next season – Zach Collins.
 With a lack of options after the departure of Aminu and Harkless, Collins will likely be one of the primary PF options for this Blazers team.
 His fantasy stock would take a tremendous leap if he saw more Center minutes, but either way, I love the Blocks-&-3’s upside of the 21-year old Collins.
 He should feast, and finally become standard league relevant.

-Lastly, Mario Hezonja and Anthony Tolliver could see a bump in value as two of the very few Forward options on this roster.
-There should certainly be a place for them in 30-deep leagues.
+Lastly, Mario Hezonja could see a bump in value as one of the very few Forward options on this roster.
+Just how much of a bump is a huge question mark at this point but he’ll be nowhere near the standard league radar.

 Momma, we made it.
 The city of New Orleans is ripe with excitement over basketball for once.
 Not the Saints.
 Not Mardi Gras.
 Not a random Thursday night where the gang is stoked to go out drinking and “accidentally” walks to the more fun end of Bourbon Street.
 Basketball.
 The Pelicans are flying high due to smart decisions made by David Griffin and Gayle Benson.
 No, New Orleans didn’t score a star free agent.
 But you know what?
 They also didn’t grossly overpay for a marginally rotational player either.